 While compelling evidences have indicated the crucial roles played by epigenetic regulators in both normal developmental control and pathogenesis of diseases, our understanding of the full picture is still in its infancy.
 The long-term goal of my research is to understand the systemic regulatory networks governed by epigenetic factors in controlling immune cell formation and their functions in various tissue niches.
 My current research efforts are devoted to unveil the roles of epigenetic regulators, including non-coding RNAs, in modulating immune cell function and their cross-talks with other cells in various metabolic tissue niches in responding to obesity stress.

-We are accepting highly motivated rotation students in the area of immunology/hematopoiesis/ obesity.
-Our research projects incorporate epigenetic and genomic approaches to understand the crosswalks between immune compartment and host tissue cells under chronic stress conditions, such as obesity.
+We are accepting highly motivated rotation students in the area of immunology/cardiovascular/metabolism/obesity.
+Our research projects incorporate epigenetic and genomic approaches to understand the crosswalks between the immune compartment and host tissue cells under chronic stress conditions, such as obesity.

 |Title or Abstract||Type||Sponsor/Event||Date/Year||Location|

 |AtheroSpectrum identified novel foaming programs and monocyte predictor genes for residual cardiovascular risk||Talk||American Heart Association/Scientific Sessions 2020||2020||Virtual Conference|

 |2020 Multifaceted Macrophage in human diseases, Department of Integrative Biology & Pharmacology||Lecture||University of Texas Health Science Center||2020||Virtual Conference|

 |Low disturbed flow induces dynamic immune compartment in atherogenesis revealed by scRNA-seq||Poster||American Heart Association/Scientific Sessions 2020||2020||Virtual Conference|